This article is part of the Classic Commissary Module documentation. Click here for more information on the Classic Commissary Module.

 Filling Out Orders

-- Open it from the list of orders (Operations - Commissary - Commissary Orders in left hand navigation and then double click the order you want to open)
+- Open it from the list of orders from the left navigation and open the desired Commissary Order

-- Fill out the Qty Order field on each row for the items you want to order
+- Fill out the Qty Order field on each row for any items needed

 1) Location - The Location this order is for